 Honey Rye Pancakes

-Made with buttermilk, honey and rye, these pancakes are deliciously fluffy.
-A wholesome breakfast with the nutty flavour of wholegrain rye and the warm sweetness of honey.
+Made with buttermilk, honey and rye, these pancakes are delicious and fluffy.
+Made with wholegrain rye flour, it is a wholesome breakfast that blends the richness of buttermilk with the warm sweetness of honey.

 - Prep Time: 5 minutes

 - Total Time: 25 minutes

 - 1 3/4 cups cultured buttermilk